SAP/karma-ui5/README.md

 };
 ```

-The options can also be set via CLI arguments
+The options can also be set via CLI arguments:

 ```sh
 karma start --browsers=ChromeHeadless --singleRun=true